-Some of this is pre-filled in by me.
-I have a “standard” settlement form with some standard language.
+Some of this is pre-filled in by your attorney.
+At Southern Maryland Law, we have a “standard” settlement form with some standard language.
 But all settlements require inputting some very specific language that applies specifically to your case and your situation.
-I have to spend some time with your file, and input that specific information.
-This takes a bit of time.
-I cannot whip it up in 10 minutes.
+Our lawyers have to spend some time with your file, and input that specific information.
+This takes a bit of time and cannot be done in just 10 minutes.

 (3) Approval by opposing counsel

-Once I draft the agreement, I have to send it to opposing counsel.
+Once the agreement has been drafted, your lawyer has to send it to opposing counsel.
 He or she will have to review it and approve the language before you can sign it.
-Sometimes they will suggest additional language, or object to something I am trying to include.
-If so, we may have to send it back and forth a few times.
+Sometimes they will suggest additional language, or object to something included.
+If so, there may be some back and forth to reach an agreement.

 (4) Signature time

-After we have an agreement that both opposing counsel and I agree on, you can come in and sign it.
-I strongly prefer to meet with you in person.
-These agreements include some weird language, and they affect very important rights like your future medical benefits.
-I will want to make sure I have discussed it with you (live and in person if possible) and answered your questions
+After there is an agreement that both opposing counsel and your lawyer agree on, you can come in and sign it.
+These agreements can include some weird language, and they affect very important rights like your future medical benefits.
+Your lawyer will want to make sure they have discussed it with you (live and in person if possible) and answered your questions.

-If you live far away, I may be willing to mail you the agreement for review, signing, and returning to me.
-But even then, we will have to schedule a phone appointment where you and I discuss the agreement before you sign it.
+If you live far away, we may be willing to mail you the agreement for review, signing, and returning to us.
+But even then, we will have to schedule a phone appointment where you and discuss the agreement before you sign it.

 You will have to spend 10-15 minutes reading over the agreement.
-I will give you the basic overview first, but you do have to read it and understand it before you sign.
-After you read, I will be there for your signing and be able to answer any questions.
+We will give you the basic overview first, but you do have to read it and understand it before you sign.
+After you read it, we will be there for your signing and be able to answer any questions.